 2.5 The author claims that, on 1 August 2002, he was taken to a hospital, where he was examined by a doctor.
 The author claims that the doctor diagnosed broken ribs, several bruises on his chest and other parts of the body and a brain concussion.
 He submits in evidence a copy of a handwritten note from the hospital in Gryazi, stating that he was diagnosed with the injuries described on 31 July 2002 and from 1 to 3 August 2002.
 The author also claims that his cellmate was a stooge placed by the police, and that he also beat the author and pressured him to confess.
 The beatings and ill-treatment continued until, on 9 August 2002, he agreed to sign a confession, which was written for him by someone else, without his having had a chance to read it.

 2.6 On 10 August 2002, the author was visited by an investigator from the prosecutor’s office and by his defence lawyer, S. The author claims that instead of defending him, S. helped the investigator, accusing the author of having committed crimes and pressuring him both physically and psychologically.
-After a while S. left the room, and the author was officially charged with crimes in the absence of his lawyer.
+After a while, S. left the room, and the author was officially charged with crimes in the absence of his lawyer.

 2.7 The author was kept in pretrial detention from the moment of his arrest on 30 July 2002 until his initial court hearing on 21 January 2003.
 At various stages of the investigation and during the court hearings, the State violated his procedural rights, including his right to a lawyer.
 During the initial court hearing, he complained that his defence lawyer had not been present during several stages of the investigation and that he had witnessed the torture and ill-treatment, but took no steps to stop it.
 Following this complaint, during the initial court hearing, the judge agreed to appoint a new ex officio defence lawyer.